Inter 24 PT ALL CAPS HORIZ 4.03", VERT1.82""

 Tabletop exercises may uncover some supply chain and third-party risks.
 But few organisations doing them last year could have foreseen the effects of geopolitical conflict.
 Add to the mix a myriad of new risks—from cloud-based solutions to hybrid work environments and remote work—and CISOs have a lot to deal with.
 CISOs can transfer some responsibility for risks to cloud and third-party vendors.
 Ultimately, however, they’re accountable when it comes to keeping their organisations safe.

 Insider threats are the top cybersecurity concern among chief information security officers (CISOs) globally, according to the Proofpoint 2022 Voice of the CISO report.
 Digital transformation, work-from-anywhere environments and employee turnover are increasing insider risk.
 As the modern way of working shifts, more data is generated and cloud adoption accelerates, CISOs are questioning if their legacy solutions can meet today’s demands.
 There is one constant factor among these ongoing shifts: people.
 After all, data doesn’t lose itself; people lose data.
 And more than half the time, insider threats can be attributed to careless users.
-These users unknowingly or unintentionally impact an organisation’s data or systems negatively.

 Identities are a company’s crown jewels when it comes to access and privileges to corporate systems.
 And attackers know the power they have if identities are compromised.
 Compromised identities can result in data exfiltration, takeover over IT environments, or launch of ransomware attacks.